Alejogb1/job-board/blog-data/microbenchmarking-code-performance-measurement.md

 id: "microbenchmarking-code-performance-measurement"
 ---

-Alright let's talk microbenchmarking I've been down this rabbit hole more times than I care to admit and it's always a wild ride honestly
+let's talk microbenchmarking I've been down this rabbit hole more times than I care to admit and it's always a wild ride honestly

 The question of microbenchmarking code performance measurement is deceptively simple It's not just about slapping a timer around some code and calling it a day oh no It's about understanding the nuances of your machine your compiler your language and the way your code interacts with them all